-In addition to being fast and accurate, this lens' internal AF system is very quiet.
-Some quiet internal shuffling along with quiet clicks can be heard if you listen carefully, but I don't even notice the sounds when shooting.
+In addition to being fast and accurate, this lens's internal AF system is very quiet.
+Some quiet internal shuffling along with quiet clicks can be heard if you listen carefully, but I don't notice the sounds when shooting.

 The IS version II and III super telephoto lenses include a Focus Preset feature.
 Set the Focus Preset to a specific distance and when your shooting needs require that specific distance, turn the white spring-loaded playback ring located in front of the focus ring, and the lens will automatically adjust to the preset distance.
 New with the III is a direction-sensitive features that permits a different distance to be set for each rotation direction.
 The Focus Preset switch settings include OFF, ON, and an ON with audible focus confirmation.
 Use this feature to quickly adjust focus to a known distance or to an approximate distance where fine-tuning can quickly attain proper focus.

 A 3-position focus limiter switch allows focusing distances to be limited to a subset of this lens' focus distance range.
 In addition to the full range, restricted limits of 8.2' - 23.0' (2.5 - 7m) or 23.0' (7m) - ∞ can be selected for improved focus lock times and reduced focus hunting when photographing subjects at distances within these ranges.

 Four autofocus stop buttons in the black ring near the objective lens allow autofocus to be temporarily stopped.
 I use AI-Servo (continuous) focusing mode for shooting sports, but sometimes like to shoot a focus-and-recompose images such as a portraits during the event.
 The autofocus stop feature makes it easy to obtain focus lock, turn off autofocus and recompose for a framing that places the active focus point(s) off of the subject, including in the periphery of the frame.
 Another great use for this feature is when an image has been captured but the framing is not optimal.
 Simply press a focus stop button and capture enough images to be stitched together during post processing.
 Of course, switching the lens to manual focus mode also works for these techniques.